sakra/FindMathematica/MANUAL.md

 Then open the generated Xcode project file `Mathematica-project.xcodeproj` with Xcode.app.

-FindMathematica supports building MathLink executables and LibraryLink shared libraries for any OS X architecture type supported by the installed OS X version (`x86_64` and `i386` as of *Mathematica* 8.0).
+FindMathematica supports building MathLink executables and LibraryLink shared libraries for any macOS architecture type supported by the installed macOS version.
 To select the build target architecture types, set the CMake `CMAKE_OSX_ARCHITECTURES` variable.

-E.g., to build a 32/64-bit Intel universal binary use the following setting:
+E.g., to build a macOS universal binary use the following setting:

-    $ cmake "-DCMAKE_OSX_ARCHITECTURES=i386;x86_64" ..

-If you are running *Mathematica* 5.2 on a 64-bit capable Intel Mac, note that 5.2 does not support `x86_64`.
-To get a workable project set CMake's target architecture to 32-bit by running:

-    $ cmake "-DCMAKE_OSX_ARCHITECTURES=i386" ..
+    $ cmake "-DCMAKE_OSX_ARCHITECTURES=arm64;x86_64" ..

 Used Variables
 --------------